Prescott pays tribute to late mother while accepting award

 Prescott’s Faith Fight Finish foundation has raised funds for several causes, including colon cancer research.
 The quarterback has also been very open about suicide prevention and mental health.
 For winning the award, Prescott’s foundation receives $255,000.
 The other 31 finalists receive $55,000 for the charity of their choice.

-“I’ve always been obsessed with the game of football since I was a little kid,” Prescott said.
-“When she used to introduce me, she’d say ‘This is my Heisman winner.’
+”I’ve always been obsessed with the game of football since I was a little kid,” Prescott said. ”When she used to introduced me, she’d say `This is my Heisman winner.’

 ”Obviously, I didn’t win that.
 But I think being able to trade that for the Walter Payton Man of the Year award, my mom would have been so proud.”